blakesims/obsidian-unified-question-handler/README.md

 ## Usage

-The Unified Question Handler exposes an API that you can use in your Templater scripts.
+The Unified Question Handler exposes an API that you can use in your scripts or other plugins.
 Here's a basic example:

 ```js
 const api = window.unifiedQuestionHandler;